Advice on keeping frogs (and other critters) out of your toilet

 If you've had only one animal invade your house through the vent stack, it's best to do nothing and hope it doesn't happen again, because it probably won't and because covering the vent can lead to bigger problems.
 However, if animal visits are recurring, you can cover the top of the vent pipe with something like chicken wire, just to keep critters from falling in.
 You want a material with fine wires and fairly large holes; don't use screen or even fine hardware cloth, which can become clogged with dirt or snow and block off the vent; very bad.
 Whatever cover you try, make sure to check it periodically to confirm the vent is "breathing" as normal.

 To stop rats and snakes from entering through the sewer system, find out where your house's main drain runs along your property, and look for burrows in the area; these could link up to holes in the drain pipe.
-You can also have a plumber scope the drain with a video camera and/or ask the city to scope their line to look for possible entry points.
-Atlanta Plumbing Plus said on Hometalk.com, a social network for people with home improvement projects, "Typically, when we run a camera down the line, we like to show our customers exactly what we are seeing so they can understand the problem and make an informed decision on next steps.
+You can also hire a plumber to scope the drain with a video camera and/or ask the city to scope their line to look for possible entry points.
+Atlanta Plumbing Plus said on Hometalk.com, "Typically, when we run a camera down the line, we like to show our customers exactly what we are seeing so they can understand the problem and make an informed decision on next steps.
 Your plumber should always do that for you."

 Best of luck keeping your toilet free of critters!